telerik/winforms-docs/chat/chat-items/overlays.md

 ## ChatTimeOverlay

-**ChatTimeOverlay** offers to the user the opportunity to select time from the picker.
+**ChatTimeOverlay** offers to the user the ability to select time from the picker.

 >caption Figure 4: ChatListOverlay